martinrist/haskell-sandbox/src/ThinkingWithTypes/Chapter2/README.md

-- **Note:** Whilst the word 'type' can be used to refer to things that exist at the type level, we can also refer to `Type`, which is the _kind_  of inhabited types (i.e. types that have at least one value).   `Type` is typically shown as `*` in current versions of GHCi:
+- **Note:** Whilst the word 'type' can be used to refer to things that exist at the type level, we can also refer to `Type`, which is the _kind_  of inhabited types (i.e. types that have at least one value).   `Type` is typically shown as `*` in current versions of GHCi.

+- In GHCi, we can use the `:kind` or `:k` command to show the kind of a type:

     ```haskell
     > :k Int